airqo-platform/AirQo-frontend/website/README.md

 ### Docker

 Build the application docker image with the command below.
-Make sure that your `google_application_credentials.json` file is at the root of the website folder just as your .env file.
+Make sure that your `google_application_credentials.json` file is at the root of the website folder just as your .env file

     docker build . \
         --build-arg REACT_WEB_STATIC_HOST=<<enter REACT_WEB_STATIC_HOST value>> \